campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-06-25-16-18-01
+- Updated module do-print to have detail info 5px padding, but Projects and Sales are tighter.

 2025-06-25-14-51-50
 - Updated Sales module and print.
 Need to finish SalesItems.